gregv21v/chem-lab-desktop/README.md

 # Chem-Lab
-An idle game about mixing chemicals. <br>
+An chemical engineering game about designing the chemicals. <br>
-Inspired by Minecraft's Buildcraft Mod

 # Getting Started
 To run the game, first install it, by running the command `npm install` in your command line.
 Once you've